system-Barinda/Gym-Git-Exercise-Solutions/README.md

 ## Advanced Squashing here the Challenge: Utilize interactive rebasing with the squash command to achieve this advanced squash.
 Check step 4

+# i just complite the 6: Dropping a Commit:

+We all make mistakes.
+Imagine needing to completely remove an unwanted commit from your history.

+Create a new file named unwanted.txt add some changes and commit it with a message like "Unwanted commit".